It’s late 2007. Brian and Joe just moved over to San Francisco. They had no money, no jobs and had trouble paying the rent.

 Their first customers, an 30-year-old Indian man, a woman from Boston and father of four from Utah, paid $80 per night to stay at Brian & Joe’s.

 About a year later, they launched, after a couple of iterations, a new website.
 At that time there was a Democratic National Convention in Denver.
 All hotels were sold out.
-They smelled the opportunity.
+The opportunity lurks.

 During that week they had 80 bookings : Obama supporters staying at homes of other Obama supporters.
 One week later, after de convention, all went back to normal: zero bookings.